 “Wonderful, difficult, inspiring, expansive, supportive, overall in one world… TANTRIC!”

 For more information about Kriya Yoga and yoga in general, email our Parnell studio for a free copy of Swami Shantimurti Saraswati’s ebook Lectures from Yoga Teacher Training.

 NB: This Kriya Yoga practice comes from the Saraswati lineage through Swami Sivananda Saraswati of Rishikesh, India.
 It is different to the Kriya Yoga taught by Paramahansa Yogananda and his Self Realisation Fellowship.

 Please note: A $450 deposit is required to secure your place on the course (course numbers are limited).
-Full payment is required two-weeks before the course starts – ie by 21 June 2015.
+Full payment is required by 27 June 2016.
 After this date all payments become non-refundable.

 I have embraced the opportunity over time to practice the kriyas with Shantimurti and also with his parents Karmamurti and Bhaktimurti.